-Prof. Emi and Kobayashi developed an efficient learning method for agricultural work using ICT, and “Practice of Blending Learning for the Next Generation of Agricultural Human Resource Development Using Wearable Cameras and Drones” (“Wearable Cameras and Drones” "Used blended learning practices for the next generation of agricultural human resource development").In this learning method, beginners of farm work receive guidance on cultivation technology know-how from veteran workers wearing wearable cameras on their heads.
-Project on the blackboard (Developed by Maxell Co., Ltd.) and check the cultivation procedure and know-how through video.Taking advantage of the characteristics of the electronic blackboard that can also be written on the projection board, it is possible to learn effectively and efficiently by reviewing the points of work with a skilled person, not simply watching a movie, but also by tracing the points of work with a finger. .In practice examples of strawberry cultivation, it has been reported that the cultivation technique, which normally takes three years, was learned in one year.
+Dr. Emi and Dr. Kobayashi developed an efficient method for learning agricultural work using ICT, and presented their research entitled "Practice of Blending Learning for the Next Generation of Agricultural Human Resource Development Using Wearable Cameras and Drones".In this learning method, novice farmers receive instruction in cultivation techniques and know-how from experienced workers who wear wear wearable cameras on their heads.
+After completing this hands-on training, the video recorded by the camera at eye level is projected on a horizontal projection electronic blackboard (developed by Maxell Corporation), and the cultivation procedures and know-how are confirmed through the video.By taking advantage of the features of the electronic blackboard, which also allows writing on the projection board, students can learn effectively and efficiently by reviewing the key points of the work while tracing them with their fingers along with a skilled person, rather than simply watching a video.In a practical example of strawberry cultivation, it was reported that cultivation techniques that normally take three years to master were mastered in one year.

-In the booth at the presentation site, the videos used in the training for strawberry cultivation were actually projected on an electronic blackboard and displayed so that you could also experience wearable cameras.
-I was asking a question.Unfortunately, KCGI missed the award in the final day selection results announcement, but it was a good opportunity to disseminate the high level of KCGI research to the world.The significance of this research was also recognized by European academic societies, and Prof. Emi presented at OCCE.2018 (Open Conference on Computers in Education), which will be held from June 24th to 28th in Linz, Austria.
-It's a schedule.In the curriculum of KCGI, the “Agriculture" field is set up in the "Industry field study model”, a course on agricultural IT is offered, and research on the use of ICT in this field is promoted.If you are interested in KCGI, please try to develop a new application of agricultural IT with Prof. Emi and Kobayashi.
+In the booth at the presentation venue, the videos used in the strawberry cultivation training were actually projected on an electronic blackboard, and a wearable camera was also displayed for visitors to experience the system and its utilization.Although KCGI unfortunately did not win a prize at the announcement of the selection results on the final day, it was a good opportunity for KCGI to show the world the high level of its research.The significance of this research has also been recognized by European conferences, and Dr. Emi is scheduled to present at OCCE.2018 (Open Conference on Computers in Education), to be held in Linz, Austria, from June 24 to 28.KCGI's curriculum has an "Agriculture" field in the "Industry Field Study Model" and offers courses on agricultural IT to promote research on the use of ICT in this field.If you are interested, please join us at KCGI and challenge yourself to develop new applications of agricultural IT with Dr. Emi and Dr. Kobayashi.

-2018 Learning Impact Awards selection results
+2018 Learning Impact Awards Selection Results